✅ Real GDS-verifiable PNRs — verify on the airline's own website+91 91155 80911Mon–Sat, 10–6 ISTTrack reservation

 Work backwards from the appointment: travel documents days before, not months.

-Timing beats everything: a reservation that has lapsed by appointment day is worse than useless.
-Get travel documents issued days before you submit, not months — and re-verify them the night before.
+Timing beats everything: a reservation that has lapsed by appointment day is worse than useless — it returns the same blank screen a fabricated one would.
+Get travel documents issued days before you submit, not months, and re-verify them the night before.

 If you’d rather assemble stages 3–5 in one go